ergo-services/ergo/examples/gentcp/README.md

 ## TCP demo scenario ##

-This example implements a simple application that starts the child process tcpServer
+This example implements a simple application that starts the child process with TCP server

 Here is output of this example:
 ```